Trump Covid Symptom-free For 24 Hours: Doctor - UrduPoint

 "His physical exam and vital signs, including oxygen saturation and respiratory rate, all remain stable and in normal range," the doctor's statement said.

-"He's now been fever-free for more than four days, symptom-free for over 24 hours, and has not needed nor received any supplemental oxygen since initial hospitalization.
+"He's now been fever-free for more than four days, symptom-free for over 24 hours, and has not needed nor received any supplemental oxygen since initial hospitalization."
+In an apparent attempt to provide greater clarity over how the disease has progressed, the statement also detailed that Covid antibodies were found in Trump's blood tests on Monday, but not last Thursday.

 The president is confronted by dire polling numbers ahead of the November 3 election, which comes as the economy struggles to recover from Covid shutdowns that have left countless families and businesses struggling.